atakanibis/Database-for-manufacturer-with-MySQL/README.md

-# KOU-Prolab2-Project3
+# Database Project
-Veri Tabanı Projesi
+Database for manufacturer with MySQL